Legal Insurance

 Hiring a lawyer can help ensure your will is accurate and legally binding.
 A proper will that stands up in court can help save your family a lot of money and time during the probate process, as it could make it easier for the probate court to verify it.

-Ways to help save money on making a will
+Ways to save money on making a will

 Estate planning can help ensure your family is taken care of in the event of your death, and it’s never too early to start.
 Here are some ways you may be able to save money on creating a will while still ensuring your will meets state regulations:

 • Enroll in legal insurance through your employer.
-This essentially gives you low-cost access to attorneys who can help you make your will and save you hundreds or even thousands of dollars in the process.
+For instance, supplemental insurance like MetLife Legal Plans gives you low-cost access to attorneys who can help you create and manage an estate plan, including making your will, and save you hundreds or even thousands of dollars in the process.
 These services can also include access to online will and estate planning tools.

 Learn about MetLife Legal Plans